HawaiianSpork/recipes/bananaBread.md

 1. Sift together flour, soda and salt.
 Add to creamed mixture.
 Add vanilla.
 1. Mix just until combined.
 Do not overmix.
 1. Pour into greased and floured loaf pan.
-1. Bake for 55 minutes.
+1. Bake for 1 hour.